-Using Infusionsoft by Keap to send automated emails, House offered a one-month training discount of $200 on Black Friday.
+Using Keap to send automated emails, House offered a one-month training discount of $200 on Black Friday.
 On Cyber Monday, he advertised a 12-month membership with three free months for $1,764.
 The results: more than $20,000 in sales—not bad for campaigns that House estimated required 30 minutes of work.

 From offering promotions to tracking down abandoned shopping carts, automation software can take care of your behind-the-scenes holiday tasks.
 Here are six ideas for putting automation to work this season.

 Automation ensures you’re never too busy to respond to prospective clients.
 When a client completes a web form, automation software replies with a pre-written response.
 In addition to a greeting, include information that might be particularly useful during the holidays, whether it’s a link to your most popular products or answers to frequently asked questions about holiday gifts or shipping details.

 Even if your target market this season is “everyone,” you can still benefit from using automation software to segment your list of clients.
 Separating clients into groups—men and women, for example, or people who live in one part of town versus another—allows you to create tailored messages more likely to stand out amid the holiday hoopla.